MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 When the total capacity assigned to an environment is less than the combined capacity allocated to hosted machines and committed to hosted machine groups:

-- Firstly, the overage will be identified in the committed capacity of hosted machine groups, starting from the most recently modified committed bot setting to the oldest.
+- Firstly, the overage will be identified in the committed capacity of hosted machine groups, starting from the most recently created committed bot setting to the oldest.
 - Secondly, the overage will be identified in the allocated capacity of hosted machines, starting from the most recently created machine to the oldest.